-Dr. Leigh is a well known chiropractic physician in the Chapel Hill area.
+Dr. Leigh is a well known chiropractor in the Chapel Hill area.
 He is highly trained, has over 20 years experience and cares deeply about his patients.
-His gentle, non-surgical spinal decompression procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.
+His gentle, non-surgical spinal decompression therapy can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

 You don’t have to live in debilitating pain.
 Whether you have lower back pain, a pinched nerve, sciatica, radiating pain into the arms or legs, neck pain, or a variety of symptoms related to damaged or degenerative discs, spinal stenosis and post-operative complications, as well as syndromes of the lumbar and cervical spine.
-Spinal Decompression may be for you.
+Spinal decompression therapy may be for you.

 This gentle, non-surgical procedure can provide lower back and neck pain relief, sciatica pain relief, and is a state-of-the-art procedure for, bulging, herniated or degenerative disc disease in the neck and lumbar regions.

 The gentle distractive forces of the spinal decompression create a decompression of the spine.
 What this means is that the discs have room to heal and go back into the proper position.
 With proper positioning comes improved blood flow and nutrient exchange to the injured area. this allows the discs to heal.
 You’ll experience several cycles of stretch and relaxation, which graduates to a peak over a period of several minutes.

 If you have bulged discs, spinal decompression is the surgery-free way to guide the discs back into their proper place.
 Pain goes away when the discs are moved back where they belong.